-- All students should be clean, neat and practice good hygiene. - Hair shall be neat, clean and well-groomed. - Articles of clothing with revealing necklines or spaghetti straps are prohibited.
+- All students should be clean, neat and practice good hygiene. - Hair shall be neat, clean and well groomed. - Articles of clothing with revealing necklines or spaghetti straps are prohibited.
 A modest neckline shall be the norm.
-Any article of clothing that exposes undergarments is prohibited. - The midriff is not to be exposed when the student goes through the normal activities of a school day. - Revealing or excessively tight garments, including leggings, are prohibited unless covered. - Appropriate foundation undergarments must be worn. - Articles of clothing or accessories with pictures, emblems or writing that might be interpreted as lewd, offensive, vulgar or obscene, or that advertise/depict violence, gore, death, tobacco products, alcoholic beverages, drugs or any other illicit substance are prohibited. - Dresses, skirts and all other non-shorts will have the hemline longer than the fingers as the arms hang naturally at your side. - No jewelry that may be dangerous may be worn.
+Any article of clothing that exposes under garments is prohibited. - The midriff is not to be exposed when the student goes through the normal activities of a school day. - Outdoor shoes will be removed at the door and replaced with approved indoor shoes. - Revealing or excessively tight garments, including leggings, are prohibited unless covered. - Appropriate foundation undergarments must be worn. - Articles of clothing or accessories with pictures, emblems or writing that might be interpreted as lewd, offensive, vulgar or obscene, or that advertise/depict violence, gore, death, tobacco products, alcoholic beverages, drugs or any other illicit substance are prohibited. - Dresses, skirts and all other non-shorts will have the hemline longer that the fingers as the arms hang naturally at your side. - No jewelry that may be dangerous may be worn.